 As a safeguard against accidental or erroneous locking or unlocking of sectors, the Sector Protection Registers can themselves be locked from updates by using the SPRL (Sector Protection Registers Locked) bit of the Status Register (please refer to the Status Register description for more details).
-If the Sector Protection Registers are locked, then any attempts to issue the Unprotect Sector command will be ignored, and the device will reset the WEL bit in the Status Register back to a logical "0" and return to the idle state once the CS pin has been deasserted.
+If the Sector Protection Registers are locked, then any attempts to issue the Unprotect Sector command will be ignored, and the device will reset the WEL bit in the Status Register back to a Logical 0 and return to the idle state once the $\overline{\text{CS}}$ pin has been deasserted.

-Figure 8-4.
+Figure 9-4.
 Unprotect Sector

-8.5.
-Global Protect/Unprotect
+9.5 Global Protect/Unprotect

 The Global Protect and Global Unprotect features can work in conjunction with the Protect Sector and Unprotect Sector functions.

-For example, a system can globally protect the entire memory array and then use the Unprotect Sector command to individually unprotect certain sectors and individually re-protect them later by using the Protect Sector command.
+A system can globally protect the entire memory array and then use the Unprotect Sector command to individually unprotect certain sectors and individually reprotect them later by using the Protect Sector command.
 Likewise, a system can globally unprotect the entire memory array and then individually protect certain sectors as needed.

-Performing a Global Protect or Global Unprotect is accomplished by writing a certain combination of data to the Status Register using the Write Status Register Byte 1 command (see "Write Status Register Byte 1" on page 38 for command execution details).
+Performing a Global Protect or Global Unprotect is accomplished by writing a certain combination of data to the Status Register using the Write Status Register Byte 1 command (see "Write Status Register Byte 1" on page 43 for command execution details).
 The Write Status Register command is also used to modify the SPRL (Sector Protection Registers Locked) bit to control hardware and software locking.

-To perform a Global Protect, the appropriate \overline{WP} pin and SPRL conditions must be met, and the system must write a logical "1" to bits five, four, three, and two of the first byte of the Status Register.
-Conversely, to perform a Global Unprotect, the same \overline{WP} and SPRL conditions must be met but the system must write a logical "0" to bits five, four, three, and two of the first byte of the Status Register.
-Table 8-2 details the conditions necessary for a Global Protect or Global Unprotect to be performed.
+To perform a Global Protect, the appropriate $\overline{\text{WP}}$ pin and SPRL conditions must be met, and the system must write a Logical 1 to bits 5, 4, 3, and 2 of the first byte of the Status Register.
+Conversely, to perform a Global Unprotect, the same $\overline{\text{WP}}$ and SPRL conditions must be met but the system must write a Logical 0 to bits 5, 4, 3, and 2 of the first byte of the Status Register.
+Table 9-2 details the conditions necessary for a Global Protect or Global Unprotect to be performed.

 Sectors that have been erase or program suspended must remain in the unprotected state.
-If a Global Protect operation is attempted while a sector is erase or program suspended, the protection operation will abort, the protection states of all sectors in the Flash memory array will not change, and WEL bit in the Status Register will be reset back to a logical "0".
+If a Global Protect operation is attempted while a sector is erase or program suspended, the protection operation will abort, the protection states of all sectors in the Flash memory array will not change, and WEL bit in the Status Register will be reset back to a Logical 0.